mircealungu/TID_Lecture_Notes/README.md

-# TID 2021
+# Technical Interaction Design

-A repository for Mircea's handwritten lecture notes for the TID 2021 course at ITU
+Lecture notes for the TID course at ITU.